aleksanderw1992/angular4-md-redux/README.md

 # ChatApp

 This is a pet project showing skills in Angular4, Material Design, Redux and other small libraries.
-It has simple SignUp/SignIn form and emulates chat application.
+It has simple SignUp/SignIn form and emulates chat application - enables to write messages from different accounts.
 When changing users, the position and colors of text messages change.

 ## Angular CLI note
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.